 Step 1 – Open File Explorer to resolve BitDefender Threat Scanner.
 Once you launch it, navigate to this path –

 C: Program Files (x86) Spybot – Search & Destroy 2.

-Step 2 – Here, look for the file called SDAV.dll .
+Step 2 – Here, look for the file called SDAV.dll.
 This is the file that resulted in the error appearing.
-If the file seems to be missing in Spybot – Search & Destroy 2 folder, you will face this error.
-Or, if the file size is not 32KB, this error message pops up on the computer screen.
+If the file seems to be missing in Spybot – Search & Destroy two folder, you will face this error.
+If the file size is not 32KB, this error message pops up on the computer screen.

-Step 3 – So if you don’t see the SDAV.dll file in the folder go to this website and download the missing file.
+Step 3 – If you don’t see the SDAV.dll file in the folder, go to this website and download the missing file.

-Step 4 – After downloading the file, copy and go to Spybot – Search & Destroy 2 folder (for full path, see Step 1 ).
+Step 4 – After downloading the file, copy, and go to Spybot – Search & Destroy two folder (for full path, see Step 1 ).
 Paste the SDAV.dll file into the folder.

-Step 5 – In the case, the SDAV.dll file is already in the folder, then verify its size.
+Step 5 – If the SDAV.dll file is already in the folder, then verify its size.
 If its size is not 32KB, you need to replace it immediately as it is already damaged.

 Once you successfully replace the corrupt Spybot file, the BitDefender threat scanner error message does not appear.

 Hopefully, any of the above three solutions will help you get through this BitDefender Threat Scanner error in Windows 10 OS.
 This error seems to be less annoying, especially for people who are not using BitDefender.
 However, if you know many solutions that can fix this BitDefender error, please write them to us.